 Responsibilities include, but are not limited to:

-- Representing the City of Houston and State of Texas in civil and administrative hearings
+- Representing the City of Houston Housing and Community Development Department (HCDD) in various affordable housing acquisitions, rehabilitations and developments.

 - MINIMUM REQUIREMENTS